open-cogsci/osdoc/include/api/log.md

 __Arguments:__

 - `path` -- The path to the current logfile.
-In most cases (unless) a custom log backend is used, this will be a filename.
+In most cases (unless) a custom log back-end is used, this will be a filename.
 	- Type: str, unicode

 </div>